Cost to Replace a Built-In Microwave

 Countertop

-A countertop microwave is portable and can be placed on almost any counter space you have available in the kitchen.
+A countertop microwave is portable and can be placed on any available countertop space in the kitchen.
 It's typically smaller and uses less electricity than other types of microwaves.
-In addition, countertop microwaves are relatively cheap, with various choices available for under $100.
+In addition, countertop microwaves are relatively inexpensive, with options available for under $100 and an average cost of around $150.

 Though small, it still takes up much-needed counter space.
-You’ll also need additional clearance space for warm air to circulate out of the microwave's top and sides, which means it can’t be pressed against a wall to save space.
-It’s recommended to leave at least three inches on the top and sides and one inch in the rear for air clearance.
+You’ll also need additional clearance around the microwave so warm air can circulate out of the top and sides, which means it can’t be pressed against a wall to save space.
+It’s recommended to leave at least 3 inches on the top and sides, and 1 inch in the rear, for air clearance.

 Drawer or under-cabinet